Pickering Nuclear Generating Station: Future

-After operation of Pickering concludes, OPG will begin the longer term decommissioning process as refurbishment will not be pursued.
-The first step in the long term decommissioning process is to layup the reactors and place them into safe storage.
+OPG will begin the longer term decommissioning process if refurbishment is not pursued.
+The first step in the long-term decommissioning process is to layup the reactors and place them into safe storage.
 Pickering staff will have future employment opportunities placing the Pickering units in a safe storage state, at the Darlington refurbishment and operations, or at the potential new build at Darlington.